cwyner/cwyner/README.md

 🔭 I’m currently a Software Engineer I at Lead Out Software, helping integrate our lottery gaming systems with new clients to expand outreach.

-🌱 On the side, I'm working on a machine learning model that uses player data (statistics and historical match data) to predict the winners of professional tennis tournaments!
+🌱 On the side, I'm working on:

+- a machine learning model that uses player data (statistics and historical match data) to predict the winners of professional tennis tournaments
+- a web app that deterministically solves the NYT Spelling Bee

 📫 How to reach me: